-A person who imagines that he is performing an experiment does NOT perform an experiment.
-A person who imagines that he is detonating a fusion bomb does NOT detonate a fusion bomb.
-A person who imagines that he is swallowing cyanide does NOT swallow cyanide.
+A person who imagines that he's performing an experiment does not perform an experiment.
+A person who imagines that he's detonating a fusion bomb does not detonate a fusion bomb.
+A person who imagines that he's swallowing cyanide does not swallow cyanide.

 Ah, regard a refreshing Wallbanger -

 Suppose that - in my mind, I imagine that I fill 7 highball glasses with ice cubes, pouring (3 parts) vodka to (6 parts) orange juice into each of the glasses.
 Then - after vigorous stirring, I float (1 part) Galliano in and garnish each glass with an orange slice and a maraschino cherry.
 Should I imagine - further - that I guzzle all 7 of the Thought Wallbangers (within 5 minutes), will I get plastered - independently of my thinking that I am plastered?

 Whatever is "not an actual" Wallbanger is not a Wallbanger.
 Whatever is "not an actual" experiment is not an experiment.